 Every organization generates large amounts of assets daily, often duplicating efforts.
 Managing assets effectively means being able to efficiently store, collaborate on, find, and publish your assets, whether they are text, images, videos, or content items structured with all of those things.
 Let’s look at some of the Oracle Content and Experience features available to manage and publish your assets.

 Oracle Content and Experience's content management structure starts with repositories.
 A repository is a storage location for assets that you need for building web, mobile, or other user experiences in you organization.
 An asset can be a content item that represents an individual piece of content, such as a blog post, case study, or product information; or a digital asset that represents an image, video, or other type of media that you need in your experiences.

 As a repository administrator, you choose asset types for a repository to define what types of assets can be stored in the repository.
-You target publishing channels to a repository to define rules for publishing assets, for example, whether they'll be consumed by an internal site or an external app.
 You assign taxonomies to a repository to allow asset categorization.
+For asset repositories, you also target publishing channels to the repository to define rules for publishing assets, for example, whether they'll be consumed by an internal site or an external app.
 You'll configure other repository settings as required to support the use cases that you have.

 You can create multiple repositories to handle your different business needs.
 For example:

 - You could set up one repository to support content publishing to your corporate website.
 Associate a localization policy with one of the repository’s assigned publishing channels to define which languages are required to allow global delivery of the site.
 To enable content translation by external language service providers, assign translation connectors to the repository.
 Before publishing assets to your corporate site they need to be reviewed and approved by business owners; facilitate that by assigning relevant workflows to the repository.